mkozturk/trnames/README.md

 ## Data
 The probabilities of first and last names are parsed from 49,611,709 individuals, 24,534,483 men and 25,077,226 women, born between 1888 and 1991.

+Names that are seen in less than 100 individuals are not used.

 ## License

 This project is released under an _MIT License_.